 Adult beetles will emerge as they munch the last thin veneer of timber creating exit or flight holes.
 In general adult beetles will emerge anywhere between April and September to mate and then die off within a few weeks of appearing.

-Take a look at our woodworm infographic to understand the life cycle of woodworm and the tell tale signs to look for if you think you may have a woodworm infestation.
+Take a look at our woodworm infographic to understand the life cycle of woodworm and the telltale signs to look for if you think you may have a woodworm infestation.
+If you have any concerns, give our in-house team a call 0800 0121 437 and they will be able to offer advice on any of your property concerns.